CiscoDevNet/terraform-provider-aci/website/docs/r/qos_instance_policy.html.markdown

 }
 ```
 ## NOTE ##
-User can use resource of type aci_qos_instance_policy to change configuration of object QOS Instance Policy.
-User cannot create more than one instances of object QOS Instance Policy.
+Users can use the resource of type aci_qos_instance_policy to change the configuration of the object QOS Instance Policy.
+Users cannot create more than one instance of object QOS Instance Policy.

 ## Argument Reference ##